libremente/libremente.github.io/_posts/2017-04-12-edx-translation.md

 here](https://edx.readthedocs.io/projects/xblock-tutorial/en/latest/getting_started/setup_sdk.html))
 and makes it handy to develop new functionalities.
-This means that the developers have to follow some strict guidelines regarding the implementation of such blocks like e.g. the templating engine used, and this is causing some issues with the interoperability with the existing localization engine.
+This means that the developers have to follow some strict guidelines regarding the implementation of such blocks like, e.g., the templating engine used, and this is causing some issues with the interoperability with the existing localization engine.